AdobeDocs/commerce-frontend-core/src/pages/javascript/requirejs.md

 contributor_link: https://github.com/drpayyne
 ---

-This topic describes general concepts of how the [RequireJS library](http://requirejs.org) is used in Magento, with examples.
+This topic describes general concepts of how the [RequireJS library](http://requirejs.org) is used in the application with examples.
 Please refer to official RequireJS documentation for in-depth explanation.

 RequireJS is a JavaScript file and module loader.
 It improves perceived page load times because it allows JavaScript to load in the background.
 In particular, it enables asynchronous JavaScript loading.

-## RequireJS configuration in Magento {#requirejs-config}
+## RequireJS configuration

 All configuration is done in the `requirejs-config.js` file.
 It has a single root object `config` which contains the configuration options described below.
 All the configuration settings are optional and are used only when required.
 The following snippet is a sample `requirejs-config.js` describing the structure of the file.
 Example [`requirejs-config.js` file](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Theme/view/base/requirejs-config.js)